-Name of the court, agency or authority Description of the factual basis of the proceeding and relief sought Principal Parties Date instituted i) Commission Inland Revenue (Appeals) "CIR(A)" The learned Deputy Commissioner Inland Revenue (DCIR) passed an order under section 11(2) of the Sales Tax Act (the "ST Act") while disallowing input tax claimed by the Company on household appliances ceramic products and laboratory apparatus and thereby created impugned demand amounting to Rupees 417 thousand along with the default surcharge of Rupees 215 thousand and penalty of Rupees 13 thousand for the tax periods from July 2015 to April 2017.
+Name of the court, agency or authority Description of the factual basis of the proceeding and relief sought Principal Parties Date instituted i) Commission Inland Revenue (Appeals) The learned Deputy Commissioner Inland Revenue (DCIR) passed an order under section 11(2) of the Sales Tax Act (the "ST Act") while disallowing input tax claimed by the Company on household appliances ceramic products and laboratory apparatus and thereby created impugned demand amounting to Rupees 417 thousand along with the default surcharge of Rupees 215 thousand and penalty of Rupees 13 thousand for the tax periods from July 2015 to April 2017.
 Being aggrieved, the Company filed an appeal before the CIR (Appeals), which is pending adjudication.
 The Company's legal counsel is of the view that the matter will be decided in favor of the Company, accordingly, no provision has been made in these financial statements.
-Company and Federal Board of Revenue (FBR) 25-Jan-16 ii) Commission Inland Revenue (Appeals) "CIR(A)" The Company filed an appeal on 16 February 2016 with the CIR(A), against the assessment order No. 93/36/2015 dated 25 January 2016, passed under section 11(2) of the Sales Tax Act, 1990, requiring the Company to pay Rupees 641,152 thousand on account of non-apportionment of input tax claimed by the Company against its output tax, for the tax period from July 2011 to June 2012.
+Company and Federal Board of Revenue (FBR) 25-Jan-16 ii) Commission Inland Revenue Appeal "CIR(A)" The Company filed an appeal on 16 February 2016 with the CIR(A), against the assessment order No. 93/36/2015 dated 25 January 2016, passed under section 11(2) of the Sales Tax Act, 1990, requiring the Company to pay Rupees 641,152 thousand on account of non-apportionment of input tax claimed by the Company against its output tax, for the tax period from July 2011 to June 2012.
 The tax department took the position that the input tax being claimed by the Company should be apportioned in the ratio of taxable and exempt component of its revenue.
 The Company received an order from CIR(A) dated 17 June 2016 which concluded that the matter is sub-judice before High Court and pending adjudication till final determination of the matter by the larger bench of seven members.
 The Company's legal counsel is of the view that the matter will be decided in favor of the Company, accordingly, no provision has been made in these financial statements.
-Company and Federal Board of Revenue (FBR) 16-Feb-16 i) Appellate Tribunal Inland Revenue (ATIR) The Assistant Commissioner Inland Revenue (ACIR) passed an order under section 122(1)/(5) of the Ordinance for the tax year 2011 while disallowing certain expenses claimed by the Company and imposition of minimum tax, resulting in an impugned demand of Rupees 35,938 thousand.
-Being aggrieved, the Company filed an appeal before CIR (Appeals) against impugned order passed by the learned ACIR, which was decided against the Company.
-Being aggrieved by the order, the Company has filed second appeal before the ATIR on 03 December 2019, which is pending adjudication.
-The Company's legal counsel is of the view that the matter - Company and Federal Board of Revenue (FBR) 03-Dec-19 ---- -- --- -- -----------
+Company and Federal Board of Revenue (FBR) 16-Feb-16

-20.1.2 Income Tax
+21.1.2 Income Tax